 how complex the implementation will be

 the long-term outlook for the machine

-personal biases of the person performing the troubleshooting
+any personal biases person performing the troubleshooting may have

-Some maintenance platforms like Limble also allow you to create and store troubleshooting checklists which can be accessed via mobile devices and used while in the field.
-Maintenance engineers can work with experienced techs to identify problematic assets.
-They can use Limble to create step-by-step troubleshooting instructions that include warnings and annotated images for specific assets/issues.
-When finished, they can attach the checklist to the corresponding asset.
+Maintenance engineers can work with experienced technicians to identify problematic assets and create step-by-step troubleshooting instructions that include warnings and images for specific assets/issues.
+When you finish, you can attach each checklist to the corresponding piece of machinery.

-CMMS system is used to streamline, organize, and automate maintenance operations at any plant or facility.
-As a centralized repository of maintenance data, it keeps a lot of useful information that can be used during the troubleshooting process like:
+As a centralized repository of maintenance data, a CMMS keeps a lot of helpful information used during the troubleshooting process like:

 contact information for machine and parts vendors

 maintenance logs and reports